PerlinWarp/YearOfAI/README.md

 #### Day 72 - 29th of March
 Made various Logistic Regression models but most of my day was spent making my own backtester.
 Then creating a fuly automated pipeline that creates models for me, backtests them and then saves the results.
 I am very happy.

+#### Day 73 - 30th of March
+Watched Statistics lectures.
+Made more XGBoost models, created and backtested many more models and added more features to my model creator.